-Millennials have certainly garnered their fair share of the cultural spotlight, and yet the next generation in the wings — Generation Z — is poised to make significant impacts in terms of their likes, dislikes, how they live and in their views on health and wellness.
-Children age 18 and younger are already 74 million strong (according to U.S. Census figures) and Gen Z already makes up 23% of the U.S. population.
+Millenials have certainly garnered their fair share of the cultural spotlight, and yet the next generation in the wings is poised to make significant impacts.
+Relevant topics include their likes, dislikes, food culture, how they live and in their views on health and wellness.
+Children age 18 and younger are already 74 million strong and Gen Z already makes up 23% of the U.S. population.
 As a cohort, Gen Z is already the same size as millennials and boomers, and has surpassed Gen X.

 As CEO of The Hartman Group, Demeritt drives the vision, strategy, operations and results-oriented culture for the company's associates as The Hartman Group furthers its offerings of tactical thinking, consumer and market intelligence, cultural competency and innovative intellectual capital to a global marketplace.

-If you enjoyed this article, join SmartBrief’s email list for more stories about the food and beverage industry.
+If you enjoyed this article, join SmartBrief’s email list for more stories about food and beverage news.
 We offer 14 newsletters covering the industry from restaurants to food manufacturing.